fru-io/docs/freshdesk/freshdesk/support/ddev-live-guide/working-with-hooks.md

 ## Supported Hooks

-DDEV Live currently provides support for the following hooks.
+Fru Live currently provides support for the following hooks.
 Additional hooks are likely to be added in the future as we provide further support for customizing the deployment and lifecycle process for applications.

 - *pre-deploy*: This hook is executed after your code has been pushed and a container for your application has been built.
 It is executed before the actual deployment for your application is released to the cluster.
 This hook can be useful for performing actions such as creating database and file backups for your application prior to a deployment.